Expertise prepares people for technical complexity.

 When people are intelligent, capable, and technically strong, the problem is rarely expertise.

 Experts are trained and rewarded to analyse critically, challenge rigorously, minimise risk, and protect standards.
+Very few are exposed to the nuances of influence, productive challenge, navigating disagreement, building trust, or creating alignment.

 Over time: